Do you want to know the secret to ranking well today? Pay more attention to the user intent.

 How the User Intent Affects Keyword Research

-Finding new target phrases no longer involves just identifying keywords or queries on which to focus.
+Finding new target phrases no longer involves just identifying keywords or search queries on which to focus.
 It also demands to understand the role each of them plays in a person’s buying journey.

 We can map each of the four primary intents to a specific stage of the buying cycle.